Tonto1977/Tonto1977/README.md

 ## Background

 Twenty plus years in internal logistics.
 Time study, layout design, warehouse and assembly flow, financial modeling for logistics investments.
-Co-founded Ziirto in 2024 with Mika Eskola.
+Co-founded Ziirto in 2020 with Mika Eskola (@EagleMike).
 Nine people today, five of whom are engineer-shareholders.

 I write and present in Finnish for clients, in English here.